cryptorelay/redis-aggregation/README.md

 ### Notice

+* The first column must be timestamp, the column name is not important, but the position is important.
 * The aggregation key only stores partial aggregation state for current time bucket.
-When save happens, the aggretation results are written into standalone keys.
+When save happens, the aggregation results are written into standalone keys.
 * The aggregation view with ``interval n`` option is like group by in sql, their results are written into hash value, whose key is timestamp for the time bucket.
 The aggregation view without ``interval`` option, their results are written into simple string values.
 * Save happens when input time cross time bucket, or command `agg.save` get called.
 * The input timestamp need to increase, the inputs with smaller timestamp are ignored.